60dimension/IELTS-Vocabularies/Vocabulary02.md

 She can get me on extension 118.

-Each person`s signature was unique.
+Each person's signature was unique.

 Make two holes with a hole punch.

 The flexibility of distance learning would be particularly suited to busy managers.

+//
 I've got naturally curly hair.

 The government has not verified any of those reports.